moroshko/react-autosuggest/README.md

   );
 }

-function getSuggestionValue(suggestion) { // when suggestion is selected, this function tells return suggestion.name;                 // what should be the value of the input }
+// When suggestion is clicked, Autosuggest needs to populate the input field
+// based on the clicked suggestion.
+Teach Autosuggest how to calculate the
+// input value for every given suggestion. function getSuggestionValue(suggestion) {
+  return suggestion.name;
+}

-function renderSuggestion(suggestion) {
+// Use your imagination to render suggestions. function renderSuggestion(suggestion) {
   return (
     <span>{suggestion.name}</span>